1.1.4 Prepositions of Place Lesson Plan

-In the BrainPOP ESL movie Under the Big Desk (L1U1L4), Ben’s small, red book disappears.
-Suspiciously, Moby is missing, too.
-As Ben investigates the mystery, students are introduced to simple adjectives and prepositions of place.
-In this lesson plan, which is adaptable for grades K-8, students will build sentences with prepositions of place.
+In the BrainPOP ESL movie Five Dogs (L1U1L4), Moby is walking dogs in the park.
+As he tries to keep track of all the different dogs, students are introduced to simple adjectives and prepositions of place.
+In this lesson plan, adaptable for grades K-8, students will describe images and ask questions using prepositions of place.

 - Describe examples and images from the movie using prepositions of place.